alfonsoCue/InditexTechnicalTest/README.md

 ## Description
 This project is a technical test for Inditex.
 It's consist in an API-Rest to access a products prices according to some parameters.
+Some methodologies used in the projects are:
+- DDD
+- Hexagonal Architecture
+- API-First

-You can have more info about the API-Rest [here](#how-to-run-the-project)
+You can have more info about the API-Rest [here](#how-to-runtest-the-project)

 ## Stack
  - **`IDE`**: IntelliJ IDEA